Last updated 9 June 2020

-This was my three lad’s first trip to Melbourne – a quick fly in, stay one night week-end.
-The challenge was what we could see and do in the short time to give the boys:-
+This was my three lad’s first trip to Melbourne – a quick fly-in, stay overnight week-end.
+The challenge was what we could see and do in a short time to give the boys:-

 - a quick “taste” of Melbourne

-- also be of interest to Mum and Dad who’ve previously visited Melbourne.
+- and be of interest to Mum and Dad who have already been to Melbourne.